Skip to content

 EPIC

-Employer Provided Innovation Challenges (EPIC) provides learners and workers with access to authentic, employer-sponsored project-based learning through a network of business associations and other challenge providers to better prepare learners and workers for in-demand careers.
+Employer Provided Innovation Challenges (EPIC) provides access to a national network of employer facing organizations and other challenge providers to deliver high-quality, project-based learning.

 Building Experience, Increasing Opportunity

-• Creating PathwaysEPIC will demonstrate that authentic problem-based learning is a high-quality form of work-based learning that can better support career awareness, career exploration, and career advancement (i.e., reskilling and upskilling) for learners and workers.
+• Creating PathwaysEPIC demonstrates that authentic problem-based learning is a high-quality form of work-based learning that can better support career awareness, career exploration, and career advancement (i.e., reskilling and upskilling) for learners and workers.

-• Solutions at ScaleEPIC will demonstrate that authentic problem-based learning can be supported at scale through a nationally accredited network of employers and business associations functioning as challenge clearinghouses.
+• Solutions at ScaleEPIC demonstrates that authentic problem-based learning can be supported at scale through a nationally accredited network of employers and employer facing organizations functioning as host organizations.

-• Credentials and EquityEPIC will demonstrate that authentic problem-based learning can be credentialed in a trusted and high-quality way, and can be more equitably accessed by learners, workers, and those organizations that serve them.
+• Credentials and EquityEPIC demonstrates that authentic problem-based learning can be credentialed in a trusted and high-quality way, and can be more equitably accessed by learners, workers, and those organizations that serve them.

 Students Need More Real-World Experience from Industry